amandasaurus/osm-tag-csv-history/README.md

 ### Tag Filtering

 By default, all tag changes are included.
-With the `--tag`/`-t` argument, only any changes to those tags are included in the output
+With the `--key`/`-k` argument, only any changes to those tag keys are included in the output

 To produce a CSV with only changes to the `highway` or `building` tag, run this command

-    osm-tag-csv-history -i mydata.osm.pbf -o mydata.csv -t highway -t building
+    osm-tag-csv-history -i mydata.osm.pbf -o mydata.csv -k highway -k building

 ### Object Type Filtering